-Let’s try Armstrong Number with another method from Recursion.
+Let’s try the Armstrong Number with another method from Recursion.

-Here also we are importing math library and using its alias as m.
+Here also, we are importing the math library and using its alias as m.

-Then here we have declared a function getSum which accepts two parameters 1st is num (which is provided by the user) and the second is num_lenght which is the length of the number.
+Then here, we have declared a function getSum which accepts two parameters.
+The 1st is num (which is provided by the user), and the second is num_lenght which is the length of the number.

-Inside the function body, we will check if the number is zero if it’s zero then it will return the num, else will calculate the sum.
+Inside the function body, we will check if the number is zero.
+If it’s zero, then it will return the num, else it will calculate the sum.

-Inside else section we have done our calculation of addition of each digit raised to total number of digit from number.
+Inside the other section, we have calculated the addition of each digit raised to the total number of digits from the number.

-Let’s divide this return statement from else section into two parts.
+Let’s divide this return statement from the else section into two parts.

-First is of pow function, as we know pow() accepts two parameters, first the base and second is the exponent.
+First is the pow function, as we know pow() accepts two parameters.
+The first is the base, and the second is the exponent.

-So as a first parameter we are providing the remainder of the num and the second parameter as num_length.
-If you check we have written m.pow here this is just we have used the alias of math library at the top of the program.
+So as a first parameter, we provide the remainder of the num and the second parameter as num_length.
+If you check, we have written m.pow here.
+We have used the alias of the math library at the top of the program.

-In the second part of the return statement we use + then again call the same function which is nothing but recursion.
+In the second part of the return statement, we use + to call the same function, nothing but Recursion.

-So we write function name and for the first parameter, we will write num then floor division operator, and 10 which will give the remaining digits of the number.
+So we write the function name, and for the first parameter, we will write num, then floor division operator, and 10, which will give the number’s remaining digits.

 The second parameter is the length of the number.
-This will continue till the num became 0.
+This will continue till the num becomes 0.

-Now, Out side of the function we take a number from the user and then converted it into an integer.
+Now, Outside of the function, we take a user number and then convert it into an integer.

-In the next line we declare variable num_length to store length of the number.
+In the next line, we declare variable num_length to store the length of the number.

-Then we will call the getSum function with two parameters num and num_length, then the function will call recursively till the num value became zero, and the result is stored into variable sum.
+Then we will call the getSum function with two parameters, num and num_length, then the function will call recursively till the num value becomes zero, and the result is stored into a variable sum.

-In the next line we compare result of the function which is stored in the sum and number provided by user that is stored in num.
+In the next line, we compare the result of the function stored in the sum and the number provided by the user that is stored in num.

-If both variables have the same value then the program will print Number as an Armstrong number else Number is not an Armstrong number.
+If both variables have the same value, the program will print the Number as an Armstrong number.
+Else Number is not an Armstrong number.

-So, Now you are all good to go for an interview questions or any tricky questions on Armstrong’s Number.
+So, now you are all good to go for interview questions or any tricky questions on Armstrong’s Number.